softwaresaved/NGCMGSoton-2015-06-21/novice/python-unit-testing/02-defensive.md

 > 1. Suppose you are writing a function called `average` that calculates the average of the numbers in a list.
 >     What pre-conditions and post-conditions would you write for it?
 >     Compare your answer to your neighbor's:
->     can you think of a function that will past your tests but not hers or vice versa?
+>     can you think of a function that will pass your tests but not hers or vice versa?
 >
 > 2. Explain in words what the assertions in this code check,
 >     and for each one,